You are entitled to object to the electronic transfer of 2021 data to the mass media

 However, in the case of a young person under 18, the parent or guardian can send the statement of objection on the young person’s behalf.
 In these circumstances, the only way to submit the objection is the paper form.

-If you file your objection after 1 October, we do not necessarily have time to process it before disclosing public tax information to the media.
-If the request is not processed, it will lapse and the information will be disclosed to the media.
+If you file your objection after 30 September, we do not necessarily have time to process it before disclosing the public tax information to the media.
+If the request is not processed, it will lapse.
+Then the information will be disclosed to the media.

 We have set a deadline to make sure all taxpayers are treated equally.
 The deadline allows time for requesting further information and for postal delivery.
 We will also have enough time to test that once your request has been approved, your data is really not included in the material disclosed to the media.